tegacodes/Drawing-Seeing-Moving-with-Code/docs/week5.md

 * [1.4 Vector Math II (Nature of Code)](https://www.youtube.com/watch?v=uHusbFmq-4I)
 * [1.5 Acceleration (The Nature of Code)] (https://www.youtube.com/watch?v=TQ_WZU5s_VA&list=PLRqwX-V7Uu6ZwSmtE13iJBcoI-r4y7iEc&index=5)

-*Do exercise 1.4 and 1.5 in p5js.*
+*Do exercise 1.4 and 1.5 in p5js.* (Need help?
+See the worked example in the code folder called "Ex-1.9--1.5-car".
+Run it and adjust it.
+Can you change it so the car does not leave the screen but is confined to the screen.
+Can you change it so the car can not reverse but just stops.
+Ensure you understand it.)

 Still confused?
 Read through the book p27 chapter 1.
 <---------------------------------------------------------->

 Continuation of this .. keep going to the end of this chapter.

 * [See this example on how to normalize a vector.](http://codepen.io/tega/pen/EPBQzM?editors=0010#)
 * Mover example reviewed - [object and vectors.](http://codepen.io/tega/pen/jWjZjZ?editors=0010)
 * Static and non static functions - review example: code/5-1-Vectors/1.92-Static-vectors.
 Do exercise 1.7, see example in p5js in code folder [or here.](http://codepen.io/tega/pen/xZoyWm?editors=0011)
 * Watch the last video of this chapter - [1.6 Accelerations towards mouse  ](https://www.youtube.com/watch?v=mWJkvxQXIa8&list=PLRqwX-V7Uu6ZwSmtE13iJBcoI-r4y7iEc) and/or read 1.10.
 * Interactive Mover -> Can you make the movers move towards a different point?
 Do exercise 1.8 in NoC.
 * Make an array of Movers.

 ##Deliverables

 * Read through the [Introduction of Mitchel Whitelaw's metacreation.](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/blob/gh-pages/docs/readings/mitchell-whitelaw-metacreation-art-and-artificial-life.pdf)
 * Do the exercises in NoC chapter 1 on vectors, read chapter and review the [Shiffman videos on Vectors as needed.](https://www.youtube.com/watch?v=mWJkvxQXIa8&list=PLRqwX-V7Uu6ZwSmtE13iJBcoI-r4y7iEc)
 * Use the mover class to create a virtual creature using vectors.
 Your creature should have specific movement characteristics.
 See page 62 of NoC for the details on this.
 * Bring an example of an artificial life art or design project to class for next week.